 Another great collaborative tool is the team version of Spark, which allows multiple team members to collaborate on emails at the same time.
 If you’ve used Google Docs to work on documents simultaneously, you’ll get how Spark for teams works.

-When an email needs input from another team member or anyone is unsure about specific information that needs including, Spark’s collaborative email features mean the correct information always comes from the source – no misunderstandings.
+When an email needs input from another team member or anyone is unsure about specific information that needs to be included, Spark’s collaborative email features mean the correct information always comes from the source – no misunderstandings.

 This gives you an idea of how niche collaborative tools can be.
 Whatever collaborative challenges your team faces, there’s almost certainly more than one software option to help you overcome them.